GET HELP TODAY

 Experienced And Effective

-We are a board-certified consumer bankruptcy attorney and a lawyer with over 30 years of experience in the areas of consumer rights and criminal defense.
-Together, we help people in Florida’s Panhandle keep their homes, find long term debt relief, fight criminal charges and develop estate plans that will benefit them and their loved ones.
+Kathryn Hathaway is a board-certified consumer bankruptcy attorney with over 30 years of experience.
+Together with her professional staff, she helps people in Florida’s Panhandle find long term debt relief, develop estate plans that will benefit them and their loved ones, and more.

 Photo of the legal team at Hathaway Sprague Law, P.A.